-Charters Towers, an inland rural city of 8000 people founded on gold mining, is 110 km south-west of Townsville.
+Charters Towers, an inland rural city founded on gold mining, is 110 km south-west of Townsville.
 The Charters Towers gold rush of the 1870s saw the town become a major mining and business centre.
 The landscape was soon covered with mining and processing mills.
 Grand commercial buildings and private schools gave the town such presence that its inhabitants dubbed it 'The World'.
 With subsequent population decline many of the grander structures have survived.

 The Charters Towers region is drained by the Burdekin River which Ludwig Leichhardt encountered in his overland expedition in 1845.
 In 1859 George Elphinstone Dalrymple set out from Rockhampton on a land assessment survey, and his report led to tenders being invited for pastoral runs in the Burdekin district.